 Do you ever wonder how you will make the leap from student to professional?
 As a Haworth College of Business student, we’ll help you find your way, choose the right career pathway and explore opportunities—all before you graduate.

-So what is experiential learning in the college of business and how will you participate?
+So what is experiential learning in the college of business and how can you participate?

-Many of our courses involve participating in projects for business partners.
-Some, such as Project Management and Project Leadership, assign roles to student participants who then work as a team to solve problems for local businesses.
-Others offer students an opportunity to create advertising campaigns as part of a competitive process culminating in an advertising company adopting the campaign.
-Others focus on expertise in niche areas.
-And, the Student Managed Investment Fund class functions as a large cap manager of $500,000 of WMU Foundation funds.
+Many business courses involve participating in projects with clients.
+Some courses assign roles to student participants who then work as a team to solve problems for local businesses.
+Others offer students an opportunity to create a marketing campaign, often resulting in the company adopting the campaign.

 - Enterprise resource planning simulation: Students in the enterprise resource planning course configure SAP software to manage business processes.
 Students increase their marketability through this hands-on exposure to one of the business world's standard ERP software clients and by gaining a better understanding of the integrated nature of business processes in general.

-- Student managed investment fund: WMU students vie for spots in a finance course that provides students the opportunity to manage a portfolio of real money.
-The WMU Foundation selected the class as a large cap manager of $500,000 of WMU Foundation Funds.
+- Student Managed Investment Fund: WMU students vie for spots in a finance course that is held in the Greenleaf Trust Trading Room and provides students the opportunity to manage a portfolio of real money.
+The WMU Foundation selected the class as a large cap manager of $1.5 million of WMU Foundation Funds.
 With hands-on training, this is a great opportunity to gain real-world experience.

-- Internships often lead to permanent job offers—about 70 percent of the time.
-Interns are paid by the hour.
-Larger employers often offer a relocation or housing stipend to assist students with living expenses for an internship that is more than 50 miles from their school or permanent address.
+- Internships can frequently lead to job offers, making them a valuable experience.
+Interns are often paid by the hour.
+Larger employers sometimes offer a relocation or housing stipend to assist students with living expenses for an internship that is more than 50 miles from their school or permanent address.